k2view-academy/K2View-Academy/articles/06_LU_tables/07_reconciliation.md

 #### Schema

-Activating the mismatches finder in the schema - the main tables design surface - gives you an overview of mismatches of the LU (aka Data Product) schema's tables.
+Activating the mismatches finder in the schema - the main tables design surface - provides an overview of mismatches of the LU (aka Data Product) schema's tables.

 1. At the top schema toolbar look for the ![](../03_logical_units/images/web/reconciliation.svg) Reconciliation action icon.
 2. Click on the icon to activate the mismatches finder, or click on the arrow aside it and choose one of the 3 options.